Johanna Williamson. A Read more [...]

 Embalming – Mostly, she doesn’t but, if you want it, she’ll explain what’s involved and let you decide.

-Continuity of Care – Either Jo or Sam will look after you throughout and you’ll meet Paul, Peter, Donna, Tim or Matthew before the funeral..
+Continuity of Care – Either Jo, Anisa, Jim or Angela will look after you throughout and you’ll meet whoever is conducting the funeral before the day.

-Family Participation – If you’d like to come in and wash and dress the person who has died then she’ll be there for you, to help you or leave you to it.
+Family Participation – If you’d like to come in and wash and dress the person who has died then your Albany person will be there for you, to help you or leave you to it.

-Same sex person to wash and dress – yes: just let her know.
+Same sex person to wash and dress – yes: just let them know.

-Ethnic Specialism – Jo is experienced in arranging funerals according to a wide range of customs.
+Ethnic Specialism – Jo and her team are experienced in arranging funerals according to a wide range of customs.

 Local Celebrants – Good relationships with local clergy.
-If you want a secular celebrant, she has a number on their books.
-She is incredibly careful about who she recommends, and she’ll offer you a booklet with all the local celebrants + personal statements to help you make up your mind.
+If you want a secular celebrant, there are a number on their books.
+Jo is incredibly careful about who she recommends, and you’ll be offered a booklet with all the local celebrants and personal statements to help you make up your mind.

 DIY Funerals – If you want to handle some or all parts of the funeral yourself, you can buy in the services you need separately.
 Jo will be very happy to support you in any way you wish her to.